neutralinojs/neutralinojs.github.io/docs/api/storage.md

 title: Neutralino.storage
 ---

-Neutralinojs has an in-built shared key-value storage.
+Neutralinojs has a built-in shared key-value storage.
 It's like a global [`LocalStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) for all Neutralinojs modes.
 `Neutralinos.storage` exposes methods for interacting with this storage feature.